By Eric Peters, Automotive Columnist Photo courtesy of CARICOS

 A front end inspired by the Guild Navigator from the movie, Dune?

-Maneuvering this dreadnought in parking lots designed for Camrys is no walk in the park.
+Maneuvering this dreadnought in parking lots designed for Camrys and Corollas requires some skill — and patience.

 Tepid seat heaters.